-All dogs (excluding special medical conditions) benefit from a healthy high-protein diet.
-Quality meats are a good way of adding extra protein to their diet.
+Dogs (excluding special medical conditions) benefit from a healthy high-protein diet.
+Quality meats are a good way of adding extra protein to their diet and feeding plan.
 As dogs age, like our very special senior Oli, they slow down and burn less energy on exercise and play, but this doesn’t mean their bodies don’t need less protein.
 Many veterinary professionals actually recommend a high quality protein-rich diet for seniors to help maintain muscle mass and support organ/immune function in their golden years.
 And as the old saying goes, you are what you eat.
 Which means you are what your food eats if you’re a carnivore, so whether it’s for you or your pets always shop consciously.

 Choosing a Meat for Making Jerky Dog Treats

-I also dislike raw chicken.
+I also dislike handling raw chicken.
 Which is why even though my dehydrator is capable of heating meats to the suitable temperatures for safe jerky making, I still took the extra preparatory step of pre-heating my chicken for added safety as noted in the optional steps below.
 Healthy dogs are rather robust about their edibles and many people raw feed their dogs, but when it comes to treats for our boys, I tend to be cautious.
-Remember that in addition to munching dogs, humans will also be handling the jerky when giving out treats so be safe, furfriends.
+Remember that in addition to munching dogs, humans will also be handling the jerky when giving out treats so be safe, both furfriends and families.